 Medication Drop-off: With Washington County buildings closed during the COVID-19 pandemic, the drug drop boxes are not accessible to residents.
 Options for disposal during this time are listed on the Minnesota Pollution Control Agency website, which is searchable by location, and lists all drug drops that are public and private in the state.

 Some privately run drug stores and other sites also are available for drug drop.

-Northern Yard Waste Site: The Northern Yard Waste Site will continue to be open to public, during normal operating hours for yard waste only.
+Northern Yard Waste Site: The Northern Yard Waste Site will continue to be open to the public.
 Please stay at least 6 feet away from attendants and other customers while visiting the county yard waste site.
-There is no organics (food scraps) drop-off until further notice.

 Government Center: Services at the county’s service centers, such as property record services, property taxes, and vital records are available.